congbangitiu/FurniScape/README.md

 - **Component:** Create components for various parts of the application, such as product, listings, dashboard...

-- **User Interface:** Design the layout and appearance of the application using JS✔ and CSS, ensuring a responsive and user-friendly interface.
+- **User Interface:** Design the layout and appearance of the application using Javascript and CSS, ensuring a responsive and user-friendly interface.

-**ViewModel(Redu✔ & A✔ios):** The ViewModel acts as an intermediary between the View and the Model.
+**ViewModel(Redux & Axios):** The ViewModel acts as an intermediary between the View and the Model.
 It provides data from the Model to the View and processes user interactions before sending them to the Model.

-- **State Management with Redu✔:** Define actions, handle state changes and provide a way for components to access specific pieces of the state.
+- **State Management with Redux:** Define actions, handle state changes and provide a way for components to access specific pieces of the state.

-- **Data Fetching with A✔ios:** Use A✔ios to make HTTP requests to Backend, retrieving data and dispatch action based on the results of these API calls to update the state.
+- **Data Fetching with Axios:** Use Axios to make HTTP requests to Backend, retrieving data and dispatch action based on the results of these API calls to update the state.

 ## 3. Integrating MVVM pattern in FurniScape